Pctest-dev/ai-single-prompt-test-/ai_test1_blog_draft.md

-# AI Test #1 — Web Dev: I gave 10 models the same brief and scored them
+# AI Test #1.
+Web Dev: I gave 10 models the same brief and scored them

-Someone on Bluesky threw out a question — what if someone challenged you to build a webpage with the worst AI model you could find?
+Someone on Bluesky threw out a question "what if someone challenged you to build a webpage with the worst AI model you could find?"
 That got me thinking.
-Instead of just grabbing the obvious bottom-of-the-barrel option, I figured why not test the lot — ten models, same brief, same scoring, no favourites.
+Instead of just grabbing the obvious bottom-of-the-barrel option, I figured why not test the lot: ten models, same brief, same scoring, no favourites.

 This is what happened.